This is Ray Bernard’s 2020 list of physical security industry product and system hardening guides.

 Cybersecurity for physical security systems is a top end user and system integrator consideration, especially for security surveillance camera systems.
 Product cybersecurity documentation is more important that is generally realized.
 For example, for large corporate customers, the cybersecurity profile of vendors is a significant factor in the cost and scope of end user cybersecurity insurance policies, which are usually negotiated annually.

-The cybersecurity maturity of an IT product vendor is typically evidenced by three things:
+The cybersecurity maturity of an IT product vendor is typically evidenced by four things:

 - Product hardening guide